-General Precautions and Rules for iPad Use
+General Precautions and Rules for Chromebook-Use

-- 1. The iPad is school property that you are being allowed to use. - 2.
-Students are responsible for keeping their iPad in good working order. - 3.
-Any damage to the iPad should be reported by contacting the school Principal. - 4.
-Use only a soft cloth to clean the screen, no cleaners of any kind. - 5.
-No writing or stickers should be applied by the student. - 6.
+- 1. The Chromebook is school property that you are being allowed to use. - 2.
+All students will pay an annual \$20 user fee for Chromebook use.
+This covers fees for apps and general maintenance of the Chromebook. - 3.
+Students are responsible for keeping their Chromebook in good working order. - 4.
+Any damage to the iPad should be reported by contacting the school Principal. - 5.
+Use only a soft cloth to clean the screen, no cleaners of any kind. - 6.
+No writing or stickers should be applied by the student. - 7.
 Sound must be muted at all times unless permission has been given by a teacher.
-Earbuds may be used only when permission has been given by a teacher. - 7.
-Music should only be accessed only if permission is given by a teacher. - 8.
-Gaming is not allowed on the iPad unless directed by a teacher. - 9.
-Students are not to take photos or video unless it is being used in a project. - 10.
-Students are not to use any social media sites during school - 11.
-No iPads in the restrooms or locker rooms. - 12.
-Only school appropriate backgrounds and screen savers may be used on the iPads.
-Examples of inappropriate backgrounds include the presence of weapons-related materials, pornographic materials, inappropriate language, alcohol, drug, gang-related symbols, etc... - 13.
-Teachers who begin the day with an iPad activity will give specific instructions for this activity. - 14.
-Students will not use any gaming or social media applications during school. - 15.
-Student's iPad screens are to be visible to the teacher at all times.
+Earbuds may be used only when permission has been given by a teacher. - 8.
+Music should only be accessed only if permission is given by a teacher. - 9.
+Gaming is not allowed on the Chromebook unless directed by a teacher. - 10.
+Students are not to take photos or video unless it is being used in a project. - 11.
+Students are not to use any social media sites during school - 12.
+No electronics in the restrooms or locker rooms. - 13.
+Only school appropriate backgrounds and screen savers may be used on the Chromebooks.
+Examples of inappropriate backgrounds include the presence of weapons-related materials, pornographic materials, inappropriate language, alcohol, drug, gang-related symbols, etc... - 14.
+Students will not use any gaming or social media applications during school.

-Consequences for iPad use Infraction:
+Consequences for Chromebook use Infraction:

-Actions that violate any of the items in the Respectable Use Policy, Internet Usage Policy, iPad Guidelines or individual classroom teacher iPad policies will result in:
+Actions that violate any of the items in the Respectable Use Policy, Internet Usage Policy, Chromebook-Guidelines or individual classroom teacher Chromebook electronic us policies will result in:

-- 1. 1st Offense iPad Confiscated verbal warning. - 2.
-2nd Offense iPad Confiscated principal referral with length of suspension determined by teacher and administration. - 3.
-3rd Offense & Beyond iPad Confiscated principal referral.
+- 1. 1st Offense verbal warning with consequence determined by administration and teacher. - 2.
+2nd Offense Chromebooks-may be confiscated principal referral with length of suspension determined by teacher and administration. - 3.
+3rd Offense & Beyond -confiscated principal referral.
 Student is responsible for the same work through another mode.
 Parent/student conference may be scheduled.

-Since the iPads are the property of Huron Middle School, officials of the school have the right to review all material stored on or accessed by any iPad.
-School officials may revoke a student's iPad use privileges for misuse or violation of policies.
+Since the Chromebooks are the property of Huron Middle School, officials of the school have the right to review all material stored on or accessed by any Chromebook.

+Chromebook.
+School officials may revoke a student's Chromebook use privileges for misuse or violation of policies.

-Repairing or Replacing your iPad
+Repairing or Replacing your Chromebook

-Students will be responsible for damages to their iPads including, but not limited to, broken screens, cracked plastic pieces, inoperability, etc. Depending on the damage and whether or not the damage was accidental or due to a malfunction or maintenance issue.
+Students will be responsible for damages to their Chromebooks including, but not limited to, broken screens, cracked plastic pieces, inoperability, etc. Depending on the damage and whether or not the damage was accidental or due to a malfunction or maintenance issue.
 The Huron Middle School District would determine the cost of the repairs.
 In the case of intentional damage and/or neglect, the student will pay the full repair or replacement cost of the device.